 The Electricity-to-the-Paper thought seems to be beginning of the platform.
 While a company developing proprietar software can built this, there are many advances of using Open Source instead.

 However, OpenMRS recieved even more benefits from using this model.
 The organisation has many active communities of developers and they have included the users and other volunteers directly in these communities.
-As it says on the website: ‘OpenMRS is a global community of truly dedicated, talented, and generous contributors who build and maintain the OpenMRS platform and other, foundational OpenMRS technical products.’
+As it states on the website: ‘OpenMRS is a global community of truly dedicated, talented, and generous contributors who build and maintain the OpenMRS platform and other, foundational OpenMRS technical products.’

 A generic medicial record system